 Interest rate risk is the risk that the value and future cash flows of interest bearing instruments will decrease as a result of change in interest rate.
-The Trust has significant interest bearing assets in the form of financial assets at FVTOCI, bank deposits with maturity within three months and bank balances.
+The Trust has significant interest bearing assets in the form of bank deposits with maturity within three months and bank balances.
 Accordingly, the Trust's income and operating cash flows are subject to the changes in market interest rates.
-The Trust's fair value interest rate risk arises from financial assets at FVTOCI and bank deposits with maturity within three months at fixed rates.
+The Trust's fair value interest rate risk arises from bank deposits with maturity within three months at fixed rates.